Frequently Asked Questions

 No. Although some Credit Unions have been born out of Trade Unions they are not the same.

-trade union usually referred to as a union, is an organization of workers who advocate for improvements in working conditions, such as better wages and benefits.
+A trade union usually referred to as a union, is an organization of workers who advocate for improvements in working conditions, such as better wages and benefits.

-credit union is a financial institution of that offers financial products to it’s members such as loans, savings.
+A credit union is a financial institution of that offers financial products to it’s members such as loans, savings.